Password Security: How to Create Good Passwords

 Repeating or reusing passwords is one of the biggest password mistakes people make, according to Contos.
 Each password you create should be new and unique, or you could be putting your information at risk.

 If your password is leaked in a data breach, every account that you used that password for becomes vulnerable.
 That also goes for these everyday items that are vulnerable to hacking.

 “By setting unique passwords—ones you use for one, and only one, of your accounts—you limit the potential damage if or when an online service you use is breached,” says Tom Hickman, chief innovation officer at ThreatX.
-“Instead of the hacker gaining access to all of your online accounts, you limit them to just one.”
+“Instead of the hacker gaining access to all your online accounts, you limit them to just one.”

-FYI, there are not-so-good things that hackers can do with your phone number, so remain vigilant in that regard too.
+FYI, there are not-so-good things hackers can do with your phone number, so remain vigilant in that regard too.